minhkhoi1026/full-stack-open-course/part5/README.md

 npm test -- --coverage
 ``

+- Unit tests validate the correct functioning of individual components.
+Integration testing tests the collaboration of multiple components.

+- Jest offers a completely different alternative to "traditional" testing called snapshot testing.
+Snapshot tests compare the HTML code defined by the component after it has changed to the HTML code that existed before it was changed.
+If the snapshot notices some change in the HTML defined by the component, then either it is new functionality or a "bug" caused by accident.

 ## Piece information
 - Save item for later use: `window.localStorage`.
 Two common use method: `getItem` and `setItem`.